-UCAS has made changes for those applying to start their university studies from 2016.
-One important change was the extension of the 'cooling off' period, from seven to 14 days for applicants accepting offers.
+UCAS is making changes for those applying to start their university studies from 2016.
+One important change is the extension of the 'cooling off' period, from seven to 14 days for applicants accepting offers.
 This means UCAS has increased the reply swap window from seven to 14 days.
-UCAS is also using its communication channels to make applicants aware of their consumer rights throughout the application process.
+UCAS will also be using its communication channels to make applicants aware of their consumer rights throughout the application process.